 - follow-up services to monitor spoken and written language status and ensure appropriate intervention and support in individuals with identified language disorders.

-A number of valid and reliable aphasia screening tools and comprehensive assessment batteries are available to assist SLPs (see the Directory of Speech-Language Pathology Assessment Instruments).
+A number of valid and reliable aphasia screening tools and comprehensive assessment batteries are available to assist SLPs.
 These measures may be helpful in assessing basic communication difficulties or may provide a more detailed description of the type and severity of aphasia.

 Comprehensive Standardized Test Battery Versus Nonstandardized Testing